fleetdm/fleet/handbook/ceo.md

  -  Escalate actionable sales communication and update Mike directly.
  -  Ensure all calendar invites have the necessary documents included.

+### Deliver performance feedback
+Every Friday at 5PM a [Business Operations team member](https://fleetdm.com/handbook/business-operations#team) will look for missing data in the [KPIs spreadsheet](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0).
+1. If KPIs are not reported on time, the BizOps Engineer will notify the Apprentice to the CEO and the DRI.
+2. The Apprentice will update the "performance management" section of the appropriate individual's 1:1 doc so that the CEO can address during the next 1:1 meeting with the DRI.

 ### Send the weekly update
 We like to be open about milestones and announcements.
   - Every Friday, e-group members [report their KPIs for the week](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit) by 5:00pm U.S. Central Time Zone.
-    - When KPIs are not reported on time, the BizOps Engineer will notify the Apprentice to the CEO and the DRI.
-    - The Apprentice will update the "performance management" section of the appropriate individual's 1:1 doc so that the CEO can address during the next 1:1 meeting with the DRI.
-  - Friday nights, the Apprentice will post a short update in [#general](https://fleetdm.slack.com/archives/C019FNQPA23) including:
+  - Every Friday at 6PM, the Apprentice will post a short update in [#general](https://fleetdm.slack.com/archives/C019FNQPA23) including:
     - A link to view KPIs
     - Who was on-call that week
     - Fleeties who are currently onboarding
     - Planned hires who haven't started yet
-    - Fleeties who had their lady day that week
+    - Fleeties that departed that week

   - Change the "⚡️" to "🔭" in the beginning of the formula